covidpass-org/covidpass/README.md

 docker run -t -i -p 3000:3000 covidpass
 ```

+### Integration with other repos required

+Docs being developed/tested on Sep 26.
+Should be done tomorrow.

 # FAQ

 #### I do not want to trust a third party with my vaccination data, does this tool respect my privacy?